doug-101/TreeTag/README.md

 ## Settings View

 The settings view contains general customization options.
-Options not previously discussed include hiding dot files, tight line spacing, remember window geometry and enabling spell checks.
+Options not previously discussed include hiding dot files, enabling spell checks, tight line spacing, a dark theme, remember window geometry and a view scale ratio.
 File names that begin with a dot will not be shown if the hidden option is enabled.
-The tight line spacing option allows more lines to fit on the screen.
-It is recommended when using a mouse, but may not leave enough space for touch interfaces.
+The red underline under misspelled English words is controlled by the spell check setting (currently, no suggestions are shown for misspelled words on desktop platforms).
+The tight line spacing option allows more lines to fit on the screen - it is recommended when using a mouse, but may not leave enough space for touch interfaces.
+A darker theme can be enabled in place of the default light theme.
 The window size and position will be restored from the previous session use if enabled.
-The red underline under misspelled English words is controlled by the spell check setting.
-Currently, no suggestions are shown for misspelled words on desktop platforms.
+The view scale ratio can be set to make the content smaller or larger (useful for high-dpi displays).

 On desktop platforms, there is also an option to set the working directory.
 This is where all files in the main file list are stored.